JPMA Co-creation Meeting

 Pledges to ensure proper promotion and provision of information based on "Trust.

-• - Environmental Issues Review Committee
+• - Environmental Issue Committee

 Calls for co-creation with all committees to achieve carbon neutrality.
 Aiming to build trust as a sustainable industry.

-• - Public Relations Committee
+• - Public Affairs Committee

 Shared the mission to inform the public that the pharmaceutical industry is an attractive core industry.
 Contributes to building trust with society.

-• - Patient Groups Collaboration Promotion Committee
+• - Patient Cooperation Committee

 The committee will work with patient groups to build win-win relationships regarding access to clinical trial information and the way information should be provided.